revaschwartz/RMF/_posts/map/01-01-05-risk-tolerance.md

 <summary markdown="span">**How can organizations achieve the outcomes of this subcategory?**</summary>

 * Establish risk tolerance levels for AI systems and allocate the appropriate oversight resources to each level.
 * Identify maximum allowable risk thresholds above which the system will not be deployed, within the contextual or application setting.
-Do not deploy AI systems that exceed organizational risk tolerances.
 * Attempts to use a system for “off-label” purposes should be approached with caution, especially in settings that organizations have deemed as high-risk.
 Document decisions, risk-related trade-offs, and system limitations.

 </details>